genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 | MISSING_HOSTNAME                     | 400 Bad Request           |
 | NUMBER_OF_RECORDS_DOES_NOT_MATCH     | 400 Bad Request           |

-##### Http status code
+##### HTTP status code

-We use standard HTTP status codes to represent response status.
+We use standard HTTP status codes to represent the response status.
 This is a well-known standard that is easy to understand.
-It is Internally represented by the `HttpStatusCode` enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html)
+It is Internally represented by the `HttpStatusCode` enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html).

-**Http Status Code for error message**
+**HTTP Status Code for error message**
-Because we send back multiple errors in a single message, we need to consider what the status code is for the message itself.
-We will do that by adjusting message status code based on the errors’ status codes.
+A single message can contain multiple errors and warnings.
+Here is how the response status code for the message is allocated:

-1. If the message contains a single error or the message contains multiple errors with all the same status code, then the message’s status code will be set to the same.
+- If the message contains a single error, then its code is used as the response status code for the message.
-2. If the message contains multiple errors with different status codes, then following approach is used to determine the response status code
+- If the message contains multiple errors with the same code, then this is used as the response status code for the message:
-    - For multiple 5xx errors : response status code would be set to 500
+- If the message contains multiple errors with different status codes, then:
-    - For multiple 4xx errors : response status code would be set to status code of first error
+    - for multiple 5xx errors, the response status code is set to 500
-    - If there are mix of 5xx and 4xx errors : response status code would be set to 500
+    - for multiple 4xx errors, the response status code is set to the status code of first error

-**Http Status Code for warning message**
+    - for a mix of 5xx and 4xx errors, the response status code is set to 500

-1. If we have mix of error and warning messages: response status would be status code of error message and above logic is used to find error status code
+- If there are both error and warning messages, the response status is set to the status code of the error message; the logic above is used to find the error status code.
-2. If we have only warning messages:  response status would be set to 400
+- If there are only warning messages, the response status is set to 400.